 Two showcases of the sustainable city

-In 2015, Bouygues was chosen to take part in two sustainable city showcase projects in France, sponsored by IVD¹: Lyon Living Lab (Lyon) and Descartes 21 (Marne-la-Vallée).
-The aim of these showcase projects is to take a fresh look at traditional ways of designing, building and managing urban environments and areas in order to improve the quality of services provided to users and meet unsatisfied requirements in various domains of urban life (mobility, housing, safety).
+Since 2016, the Bouygues group has taken part in the creation of two sustainable-city demonstrators in France, under the aegis of the government-backed Institute for Sustainable Towns (Eureka Lyon Confluence and Descartes 21 Marne-la-Vallée).
+They will serve to test, free from current regulatory constraints, ground-breaking innovations in all areas of urban life.
 Each project also aims for a high level of environmental performance (low carbon footprint, energy self-sufficiency, protection of water resources, protection of biodiversity, etc.) as well as socio-economic development (circular economy, functional and social diversity, involvement of the local population, etc.)

 Greencity, a flagship eco-neighbourhood of the city of the future

-Located in Zurich, Greencity will be the first “2000-watt site” in Switzerland², which is aiming for energy consumption of 2,000 watts per resident by 2100.
-Its energy requirements will be fully covered by renewable energy sources either purchased or produced on site.
-The well-being of future residents was a central concern when designing Greencity: generational and social diversity, soft mobility, facilities for leisure activities and families.
+Located in Zurich, Greencity is the first “2000-watt site” label compliant district in the city, and is therefore aiming for energy consumption of 2,000 watts per resident by 2100.
+All its energy needs are met by renewable energies purchased or produced on-site.
+People’s well-being was a central concern in Greencity’s design, which factors in social and generational mix, soft mobility, and amenities specifically focused on leisure and families.

 The Fort d’Issy digital eco-neighbourhood